chasesmith95/meshcache/docs/technology.md

 The first implementation of the Ora Protocol is as a blockchain index.
 The blocks come through an Ora Node, then filter the blocks into the respective headers, transactions, receipts, and logs.
 From this position, it is possible to look at state, events, and transactions themselves.

 - ### DApp Index
 The DApp index represents a filter based on one or several contract addresses.
-Through this, it is possible to
+Through this, it is possible to store variables for decentralized applications.
+Moreover, there is the ability to combine the values from multiple different DApps or even chains.

-- ### External Data
+- ### Off-chain Data
-The
+The applications for storing off-chain data in a trustless manner

 ## Anatomy of a query
-The

 ![](query_anatomy.png)

 # Architecture